Tutorial Hyperledger Fabric SDK Go: How to build your first app?

 Note: the chaincode isn’t really related to the application, we can have one repository for the app and another for the chaincode.
 For your information, today the chaincode can also be written in other languages like Java.

-For now, the chaincode does nothing extraordinary, just put the key/value hello
+For now, the chaincode does nothing extraordinary, just put the key/value hello/world

 in the ledger at initialisation.
 In addition, there is one function that we can call by an invoke: query hello